Person on quad bike sought after crash with train in BoP

 “A helicopter and police including dog units are searching the area nearby.”

-A Hato Hone St John spokesperson said they received a call at 9.54am about an incident on Tahuna Rd near Lake Matahina.
+A Hato Hone St John spokesperson said it received a call at 9.54am about an incident on Tahuna Rd near Lake Matahina.

 “We responded with one ambulance, one rapid response vehicle, one helicopter and one operations manager.”